 Weird and wonderful cross-linguistic inventions can occur when you juggle more than one language on a daily basis.
 If a word slips your mind, or indeed there is no other way to express something, you can grab for a solution from another language.
 I remember having coffee with a German friend and making a particularly excellent (okay, awful) pun.
 She looked up at me with a grimace and asked me “if I’d had a clown for breakfast.”
 She speaks both English and German, and that creative phrase is how she needed to express herself in that moment.

-Only 13% of all UN countries are officially monolingual.
+If you look at the whole world, bilingualism is the norm, not the outlier.
+Only 13 percent of all UN countries are officially monolingual.
 If you grew up in one of them (United States, Australia, England, here’s looking at you), don’t despair.
 It’s not too late to take the plunge.
 Learning a new language is like exercise for your brain: it helps stimulate and increase brain connections.

 Some claim that language learning has influenced their life and personality, that they are more open, creative, confident and tolerant in the new language.
 It’s certainly true that languages change people — it’s not uncommon to see a different side of them when they’re speaking another tongue.
 So seize the day — free the clown — and start learning that language.